 by Jennifer Crystal

 Every few months, Jennifer Crystal devotes a column to answering your questions.
-Here are her answers to questions she has recently received.
+Here are her replies to questions she has recently received.
 Do you have a question for Jennifer?
-Email her at [email protected].
+If so, email her.

 Opinions expressed by contributors are their own.